-For cultivators and magic mushroom users looking to grow or consume a shroom strain that is steeped in history, the Teonancatl strain is among the best options.
+For cultivators and magic mushroom users looking to grow or consume a shroom strain steeped in history, the Teonancatl strain is among the best options.

 This strain was originally collected in Mexico, and it’s believed to be a close relative to the hallucinogenic strains used by the ancient Aztecs and other Central American natives for hundreds of years.
 It’s also believed to be related to the shroom strain that Albert Hoffman used to isolate the psychedelic compounds in magic mushrooms for the first time.